 You may have found your dream home but have not yet managed to sell your existing property.
 Without the proceeds from the sale of your current property, many people can find it difficult to buy the new property.
 Bridging finance enables people in this situation to purchase a new property, whilst you await the sale of your existing and offers financial relief during this period.
+Unfortunately, banks sometimes decline bridging finance leaving you in a difficult situation.

 According to industry experts, bank lenders are increasingly blocking homeowners from receiving bridging finance.
 This strict position by the major banks is restricting the property market by delaying home purchases and forcing homeowners to sell their homes before they’re able to buy a new one.